Lensman series: Sequels

 Using the same fictional universe, but not concerning the central plot, Smith wrote the Vortex Blaster stories, including "Storm Cloud on Deka" (June 1942) and "The Vortex Blaster Makes War" (October 1942) for Comet Stories, but the magazine closed after publishing Vortex Blaster (July 1941) and the rest were first published in Astonishing Stories.
 These stories and later additions were collected and published by Gnome Press as The Vortex Blaster in 1960 and later reprinted by Pyramid Books as Masters of the Vortex in 1968.

-They are set in between Second Stage Lensman and Children of the Lens.
+They are set in the time between Second Stage Lensman and Children of the Lens.

-In "Larger Than Life", a tribute to Smith written by Robert Heinlein and included in Expanded Universe, Heinlein writes:
+In "Larger Than Life", a tribute to Smith written by Robert A. Heinlein and included in Expanded Universe, Heinlein writes:

 The Lensman [series] was left unfinished.
 There was to have been at least a seventh volume.
 As always, Doc had worked it out in great detail, but never (so far as I know) wrote it down ... because it was unpublishable—then.
 But he told me the ending orally and in private.

 I shan't repeat it; it is not my story.
 Possibly somewhere there is a manuscript—I hope so!
 All I will say is that the ending develops by inescapable logic from clues in Children of the Lens.

-On July 14, 1965, Smith gave written permission to William B. Ellern to continue the Lensman series, which led to the publishing of "Moon Prospector" in 1966, New Lensman (which contained "Moon Prospector") in 1975 and Triplanetary Agent in 1978.
+On July 14, 1965, Smith gave written permission to William B. Ellern to continue the Lensman series, which led to the publishing of "Moon Prospector" in 1966, New Lensman in 1975, which contained "Moon Prospector", and Triplanetary Agent in 1978.

-Three additional Lensmen novels that feature the alien Second-Stage Lensmen (known as the Second-Stage Lensman Trilogy) were written by David Kyle, published in paperback between 1980 and 1983 and reissued in 2004:
+Three additional Lensmen novels that feature the alien Second-Stage Lensmen, known as the Second-Stage Lensman Trilogy, were written by David Kyle, published in paperback between 1980 and 1983 and reissued in 2004: